 When the harmonies blend and the rhythms click, children get caught up in the rush of feeling that they are part of a unit larger than themselves.
 They get lifted by teamwork.
 This exhilaration can probably only be matched by a triumph in a team sport.

-In Malaysia, the past few years have seen increasing opportunities for children to get involved in such musical ensembles.
+In Malaysia, there are plenty of opportunities for children to get involved in such musical ensembles.
 They are a great way to motivate children to work at their musical craft.
 Once children have experienced the joy of shared music-making, they will do more practice in order to access that joy again and again.

 There is an element of peer pressure to this as well.
 For a music ensemble to work well, everybody has to contribute to the team’s success.
-A form of intrinsic motivation: children will take it upon themselves to practice because they will not want to let their friends down.
-They will learn to take pride in their own contributions.
+It is a form of intrinsic motivation – children will take it upon themselves to practise because they will not want to let their friends down.
+They learn to take pride in their own contributions.

-While the social setting motivates music learners to practice, music ensembles can in turn help children develop social skills.
+While the social setting motivates music learners to practise, music ensembles can in turn help children develop social skills.

 For one thing, playing music in groups can be a good stepping stone in developing self-esteem.
 Young performers who suffer from stage fright will feel much more comfortable if they go up on stage together with their peers.
 This increase in confidence can only help them in other aspects of their lives.

 Besides that, social familiarity is built up by the shared experience of learning the same pieces and by helping each other with practicalities like applying rosin to violin bows, or oiling trumpet valves or changing clarinet reeds.
-Deeper friendships can develop from this foundation of commonality.
-As Vivian Chua, Principal at Ann Perreau’s Music School tells us: ‘ensemble playing fosters great camaraderie and helps the children who are socially awkward to become more engaged with others.’
+Playing in an ensemble encourages a sense of camaraderie, and deeper friendships can develop from this foundation of commonality.
 Furthermore, empathy is invariably strengthened when children work together.
 They learn how to understand and to be patient, and to support others when they are struggling musically.